xmtp/xmtp-js/README.md

 **XMTP client SDK for JavaScript applications**

-`xmtp-js` provides a TypeScript implementation of the XMTP client protocol for use with JavaScript and React applications.
+`xmtp-js` provides a TypeScript implementation of an XMTP client for use with JavaScript and React applications.

 Build with `xmtp-js` to provide messaging between blockchain wallet addresses, delivering on use cases such as wallet-to-wallet messaging and dapp-to-wallet notifications.

-For a demonstration of the core concepts and capabilities of the `xmtp-js` client SDK, see the [example React app](https://github.com/xmtp/example-chat-react).
+For a demonstration of the core concepts and capabilities of the `xmtp-js` client SDK, see the [example React app repo](https://github.com/xmtp/example-chat-react).

 `xmtp-js` has not undergone a formal security audit.

-To learn more about XMTP and get answers to frequently asked questions, see <https://xmtp.org/docs/>.
+To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](https://xmtp.org/docs/dev-concepts/faq).

 ## 🏗 **Breaking revisions**

 Because `xmtp-js` is in active development, you should expect breaking revisions that might require you to adopt the latest SDK release to enable your app to continue working as expected.

-XMTP communicates about breaking revisions in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)), providing as much advance notice as possible.
+XMTP communicates about breaking revisions in the [XMTP Discord community](https://discord.gg/xmtp), providing as much advance notice as possible.
 Additionally, breaking revisions in an `xmtp-js` release are described on the [Releases page](https://github.com/xmtp/xmtp-js/releases).

-Issues and PRs are welcome in accordance with our [contribution guidelines](CONTRIBUTING.md).
+Issues and PRs are welcome in accordance with our [contribution guidelines](https://github.com/xmtp/xmtp-js/blob/main/CONTRIBUTING.md).

 ## XMTP `production` and `dev` network environments

 XMTP provides both `production` and `dev` network environments to support the development phases of your project.

 The `production` network is configured to store messages indefinitely.
-XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)).
+XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the [XMTP Discord community](https://discord.gg/xmtp).

 To learn how to set your client's network environment, see [Configuring the Client](#configuring-the-client).